 St. John’s, NL – WorkplaceNL has recognized two talented students for their creativity in developing young worker safety video and radio ads.

-The winner of the 2020 video category is April Griffin of Crescent Collegiate in South Dildo.
-Remove the Tape, the winning video, addresses the importance of speaking up about dangerous situations at work.
-April now goes on to represent Newfoundland and Labrador in the Canadian Centre of Occupational Health and Safety’s (CCOHS) national Focus on Safety Youth Video Contest.
+The winner of the 2021 video category is Madilyn Roberts, a grade 12 student at Pasadena Academy, Pasadena.
+Her video, Workplace COVID Safety, addresses the importance of working safely through the COVID-19 pandemic.
+Madilyn’s video will also be the Newfoundland and Labrador entry in the Canadian Centre of Occupational Health and Safety’s (CCOHS) national Focus on Safety Youth Video Contest.

 The annual Student Safety Video/Radio Ad Contest, open to youth in grades 7-12, encourages students to share their thoughts on workplace safety and injury prevention.
 Winners receive a $1,000 cash prize, and a plaque for their school.

-Serving approximately 13,000 injured workers and 17,500 employers, WorkplaceNL administers an employer-funded, no-fault insurance system that promotes safe and healthy workplaces, provides return-to-work programs and offers compensation to injured workers and their dependents.
+Serving approximately 215,000 workers and 18,000 employers, WorkplaceNL administers an employer-funded, no-fault workers’ compensation system that promotes safe and healthy workplaces, provides return-to-work programs and offers compensation to injured workers and their dependents.